MERIC's Holiday Fabulous Fun Facts

 The number one county in Missouri for Christmas tree production with 4,978 trees and 102 acres in production.
 Boone County is second with 2,140 trees and 57 acres in production.

-The number of christmas tree farms in Missouri.
+The number of trees available to be harvested on tree farms in Missouri in 2010.

 The time it takes the average mall to decorate for the holiday season.